cansat-icarus/capture-lib/README.md

 Just fork the project, do what you want (while trying to follow the advice below), and send a pull request.
 Or file an issue if your a bit lost...
 For contacting us, you have links to social media profiles and email in our [website](https://cansat-icarus.github.io/).

 Some advice for a good pull request:
-- Before committing, **transpile** your changes and include them, no one should be forced to install babel when trying to use the library.
 - If you're adding new features, **write unit tests** for them.
 - **Run the unit tests** before committing.
 - If the tests fail, and you're doing it on purpose, you better have a good explanation!
 Having a valid reason, change the unit tests to what they should be.